 The relationship between P–E and SSTA in the Atlantic Ocean, however, differs from that in the Pacific.
 The Atlantic Ocean was abnormally warm in 2021 across almost all latitudes except for a limited cool region in the Irminger Sea near 60°N. The positive SSTA pattern corresponds with positive P–E anomalies, excluding the equatorial band.
 The increased E anomalies with increased SSTA appear to be a primary driver of the positive correlation between P–E and SSTA, but the significant reduction in P in the northern North Atlantic (50–70°N) contributed to the overall in-phase relationship.
 Outside of the equatorial region, the reduction in P–E is mostly less than 20 cm year-1.

-The 2021 minus 2020 P–E tendency pattern (Fig. 3.12b) is similar to the 2021 P-E anomaly pattern (Fig. 3.12a), with the tropical Indian Ocean being the only region where the tendencies are substantially larger than anomalies.
-Bands of reduced P–E tendencies (negative anomalies with magnitude greater than 60 cm year-1) dominated the equatorial and western tropical Indian Ocean.
+The 2021 minus 2020 P–E difference pattern (Fig. 3.12b) is similar to the 2021 P-E anomaly pattern (Fig. 3.12a), with the tropical Indian Ocean being the only region where the differences are substantially larger than anomalies.
+Bands of reduced P–E differences (negative anomalies with magnitude greater than 60 cm year-1) dominated the equatorial and western tropical Indian Ocean.
 These changes were induced primarily by P (Fig. 3.12d) and secondarily by E (Fig. 3.12c).
-These P–E tendencies coincided with the bands of increased SW+LW tendencies (Fig. 3.11c), indicating that SW+LW increased in areas of reduced rainfall when the region was subject to a negative IOD index with predominant negative SSTA.
+These P–E differences coincided with the bands of increased SW+LW differences (Fig. 3.11c), indicating that SW+LW increased in areas of reduced rainfall when the region was subject to a negative IOD index with predominant negative SSTA.

 3) Wind stress

 The 2021 wind stress anomaly pattern (Fig. 3.13a) is dominated by wind changes at mid- to high latitudes.
 In the Southern Hemisphere, the westerlies strengthened substantially over the Antarctic Circumpolar Current (ACC) region between 50 and 60°S, featuring positive anomalies across the entire belt with varying magnitudes.
 The center of the maximum enhancement occurred in the Pacific sector (from the dateline to 80°E), with the anomalies reaching up to 0.05 N m-2, whereas anomalies in the Atlantic and Indian Ocean sectors were 0.03 N m-2.
-In the North Pacific and North Atlantic Oceans, the mid-latitude westerlies became weaker, with negative wind anomalies predominating the mid- to high latitudes (30–70°N).
-The westerlies in the North Pacific weakened in the central basin and strengthened on the peripheral areas.
+In the North Pacific and North Atlantic Oceans, the mid-latitude westerlies became weaker, with negative wind anomalies predominating in the mid- to high latitudes (30–70°N).
+The westerlies in the North Pacific weakened in the central basin and strengthened in the peripheral areas.
 By comparison, the westerlies in the North Atlantic weakened considerably around a slightly strengthened core near 50°N and the reduction in wind magnitude was particularly pronounced in the northern North Atlantic between 50 and 65°N, with anomalies exceeding –0.05 N m-2.
 Wind changes in the tropical oceans were small, where northeasterlies decreased slightly and southeasterlies increased slightly in the Pacific.
-The extratropical wind stress anomaly pattern in 2021 is further amplified in the 2021 minus 2020 wind stress tendency map (Fig. 3.13b), most evidently in the North Atlantic and over the southern ACC.
+The extratropical wind stress anomaly pattern in 2021 is further amplified in the 2021 minus 2020 wind stress difference map (Fig. 3.13b), most evidently in the North Atlantic and over the southern ACC.
 The westerlies in the North Pacific were mostly stronger than those in 2020, though weaker in the center of the basin.